Quest I Elements

 The Quest I disciplinary courses introduce students to the ideas associated with a Liberal Education.
 These courses emphasize how the goals of Liberal Education will inform students' learning experiences at the university with the aim of providing the foundations and skills for lifelong learning.
 These courses also provide an explicit introduction to the campus Essential Learning Outcomes and the University Studies Program, engaging students intellectual curiosity while providing a supportive transition to university life.

 Introduction to Signature Questions

 As the first class in a student's college career, Quest I with embedded First-Year Experience exposes students to the campus' three Signature Questions and itself addresses one of those questions in greater depth.
 The Signature Questions include:

 - How do people understand and create a more sustainable world?

 - How do people understand and engage in community life?

 - How do people understand and bridge cultural differences?

 The embedded FYE course introduces the ePortfolio as a mechanism for student assessment.
 During their first semester, students are introduced to the ePortfolio as a tool that is available for use throughout their college careers.
 A specialist in Learning Technologies will assist the USP teaching community with this element of instruction.
 In addition to providing the initial introduction to the ePortfolio, Quest I instructors select at least one learning artifact (paper, speech, reflection journal from the co-curricular activities, etc.) for students to upload to their ePortfolios.
-Instructors are free to determine the assessment tools for individual elements of their courses, though rubrics developed for the assessment of learning outcomes in Quest I are available on this CETL Teaching Resource Center.
+Instructors are free to determine the assessment tools for individual elements of their courses, though rubrics developed for the assessment of learning outcomes in Quest I are available on the CETL Teaching Resource site.